magicleap/developer-portal-docs/docs/guides/developer-tools/lumin-aosp-tools/radeon-gpu-profiler.md

 13. If the connection is successful, you see a green dot next to **Connection**.
 It means your devices are connected and communicating, and the next application launched should be caught. <Image url= {require("/img/developer-tools/lumin-aosp-tools/radeon-gpu-profiler/rgp_connection_ok.png")} >Connection Ok</Image>

-## Image Based Tutorial for Using RGP
+## Image Based Tutorial for Using Radeon GPU Profiler
 This tutorial goes over a common use case with RGP.
 Complete the other instructions in this document before starting with this tutorial.
 RGP is often used for cases such as:
 * Shader time
 * Draw time